DanL12186/Magic-The-Gathering-catalogue/README.md

 * Minimum Ruby version 2.4 (use of `.sum` and `.match?`); tested on Ruby 2.5.1 on Rails 5.2.1.

-* Uses Nokogiri, Open-URI, and CGI gems (MTG-SDK can be removed).
+* Uses Nokogiri, Open-URI, Bootstrap and CGI gems (MTG-SDK can be removed).
+Also uses CanvasJS (canvasjs.jquery.min.js) for charts.

 * Configuration